Skin Cancer Reconstruction

 Dr. Chang’s compassionate demeanor, experience, and superior surgical techniques help explain why so many men and women throughout the Baltimore-Washington corridor choose him to perform skin cancer reconstruction surgery.

 If you have been diagnosed with skin cancer, or are considering skin cancer reconstruction, it’s worth a visit with Dr. Chang.
-Save $50 on your consultation (regularly $100) using our online form.
-Or call us at (410) 740-9330 to schedule an appointment with him.
+Request a consultation or call us at (410) 740-9330 to schedule an appointment with him.

 A Modern Approach

 Dr. Chang has a passion for reconstructive plastic surgery.
 He utilizes only the most effective techniques and tools to create an aesthetically pleasing, natural-looking results.

 Having skin cancer can be an extremely emotional time.
 Dr. Chang offers his experience and expertise to help you understand your options and decide which techniques are right for you.
 He will also walk you through the procedure process, discuss pre- and post-operative care, and discuss expectations for outcomes.
 He uses a patient-centered approach by thoroughly examining all aspects of the affected area of the skin including the size, location, and depth, patient medical history, personal habits, and aesthetic concerns.
 This will help him consider all options for optimal results.